Chapter 5: Protection against violence & harassment

 The terms ‘domestic violence’ and ‘family violence’ are often interchanged.
 They both generally refer to violence between two or more people who are connected by a domestic relationship.

-In NSW, the terms ‘domestic violence’ and violence in a ‘domestic relationship’ are used in the Domestic Violence Act.
+In NSW, the terms ‘domestic violence’ and violence in a ‘domestic relationship’ are used in the Crimes (Domestic and Personal Violence) Act 2007 (Domestic Violence Act).
 This legislation deals with personal protection orders called Apprehended Violence Orders (AVOs).
 However, the federal Family Law Act 1975 (Family Law Act) refers to ‘family violence’.
 The definition of family violence in the Family Law Act changed in 2012 and acknowledges more types of abuse.
 See Chapter 8 for the definition of ‘domestic relationship’ and ‘family violence’.

-The laws about domestic violence protection orders are different in each state or territory.
+The laws about domestic violence protection orders are different in each state and territory.

 Is domestic violence a crime?